-Cost of transportation and services for YTD 2020 was \$62.0 million, or 40.8% of revenue, compared with \$59.2 million, or 41.5% of revenue, for YTD 2019.
-The lower cost of transportation and services operating ratios reflect lower fuel costs for Q2 2020 in line with the decrease in Q2 2020 ground transportation revenue related to fuel, but are otherwise in line with prior years with no significant fluctuations in costs versus revenue.
-Cost of transportation and services operating ratio for YTD 2020 was also impacted by cost savings achieved by effectively managing our variable costs in response to reduced volume in April and May 2020 and the successful management of our costs as volume ramped up in the months of March and June 2020.
+Cost of transportation and services for YTD 2020 was \$92.9 million, or 40.8% of revenue, compared with \$88.8 million, or 41.6% of revenue, for YTD 2019.
+The lower cost of transportation and services operating ratios reflect lower fuel costs for Q2 2020 and Q3 2020 in line with the decrease in ground transportation revenue related to fuel for the same periods, but are otherwise in line with prior years with no significant fluctuations in costs versus revenue.
+Cost of transportation and services operating ratio for YTD 2020 were also impacted by cost savings achieved by effectively managing our variable costs in response to reduced volume in April and May 2020, and the successful management of our costs as volume increased in the months of March and June 2020 and throughout Q3 2020.